Everything you need to know about alcohol and weight gain.

 And of course, there’s alcohol’s impact on your metabolism.
 Remember that alcohol gets burned first in the body.
 That takes energy.
 After your body has depleted all its energy metabolizing the alcohol, it wants to be replenished.

 What is the best way to replenish energy reserves in the body?
 Carbohydrates and sugar.
-Which is why you enthusiastically shove cold slices of pizza in your face the day after drinking.
+This is why you enthusiastically shove cold slices of pizza in your face the day after drinking.

 You’re also dehydrated, which means your body craves salt.
 Cue the french fries!